Le Sserafim: 2025–present: Hot, world tours and Pureflow Pt. 1

 On February 17, 2025, it was announced that Le Sserafim's fifth extended play, Hot, would be released on March 14.
-The English version and various remixes for the lead single of the same name were released on March 17.
+The English version and various remixes of the lead single of the same name were released on March 17.
 On February 28, the group announced that they would be embarking on their first world tour, the Easy Crazy Hot Tour, which began in Incheon on April 19.
+The tour was positively received worldwide (Note: Supported by multiple sources:) and was a commercial success, grossing $34.1 million and becoming one of the top 10 highest-grossing K-pop tours of 2025.

 In April, it was announced that Le Sserafim would be releasing their fourth Japanese single "Different" on June 24.
-On September 5, 2025, they were confirmed as guest performers on the fourth quarterfinal results show of the twentieth season of America's Got Talent.
+On September 5, they were confirmed as guest performers on the fourth quarterfinal results show of the twentieth season of America's Got Talent.
 That same month, they collaborated with Japanese duo Yoasobi for the song "The Noise", containing a sample of the duo's single "Yoru ni Kakeru", to commemorate the 20th anniversary of fashion e-commerce website Zozotown, and also announced their plan to release new music in October.
 On October 24, Le Sserafim released their first single album Spaghetti.
+On December 31, the group performed in Times Square as part of the Dick Clark's New Year's Rockin' Eve television special.

+On May 22, 2026, Le Sserafim released their second studio album titled Pureflow Pt.
+1, alongside the album's main track and second single "Boompala".
+The lead single "Celebration" was pre-released on April 24.
+On April 28, Source Music announced Le Sserafim's second world tour, the Pureflow Tour.
+The tour began on July 11 at the Inspire Arena in Incheon, South Korea, and would span 32 shows across 23 cities, including the group's first-ever solo concerts in Europe.
+On June 8, it was announced that Le Sserafim would be releasing the single "Iconic by Mistake" in collaboration with Hybe label mates Illit and Katseye on June 12, marking the first time these three Hybe girl groups have released music together.
+Le Sserafim released their second single album Made My Night on September 11.